GaryRCondon/ServiceNowAppLocalization/guidebook.md

 ## Section 5: TranslationLoader Script Include

+### Section Goal:
+In this section, we're going to move away from our app for a little while, to look at more automated mechanisms for managing the flow of translations, specifically leveraging a pre-existing 'script include', exporting the resulting records, and showing you how to re-import these, via means of some data sources and transform maps we created for the demonstration.

 TranslationLoader is a 'script include' (available out of the box), that expedites the process of gathering translatable content from the translation tables and streamlines the process of extracting and re-importing this content.
 The Excel spreadsheets generated as an output of this process are not structured in the same manner as a typical table export.
 As such, you need to create Import Set Data Sources, transform maps to consume the translated content back into your instance into the required language fields in the language tables.

 For the purposes of this workshop, we have created an 'update set' that you can import and apply to your instance, that implements the following changes to your instance: